• Skip to primary navigation

 Can I make the dough ahead of time?

 Yes, the dough can be made ahead of time and stored in the fridge for up to a week.
-You can also roll the dough into a pinwheel log and store the log of cookie dough in the fridge.
+Roll the dough into a pinwheel log and store the log of cookie dough in the fridge.
 This makes it even easier to slice and bake when you're ready.

 Can I freeze the cookies before baking?